9 Unexpected Side Effects Of Cumin Seeds

 2. Belching

 The carminative effect of cumin seed may also cause excessive belching.
 Sometimes belching is referred to as a ructus or burping, which involves excess bloating and gas from the intestinal tract and stomach escaping through the mouth.
-Belching has sometimes a bad odor and characteristic sound.
+Belching sometimes has a bad odor and characteristic sound.
 Though not a problem in the real sense of it, belching can definitely lead to embarrassment (1), (2)!

 3. Liver Damage